https://www.tadfitchsauthorpage.com/

 • Book Review

-A review of Eugene Nesmeyanov's book, The
+A review of Eugene Nesmeyanov's

-Titanic Commutator, Vol. 43, No. 222, 2018.
+journal, The Titanic Commutator, Vol. 43, No. 222, 2018.

 • Book Review

-A review of Mark Chirnside's book, Oceanic,
+A review of Mark Chirnside's book,

-Titanic Historical Society’s journal, The Titanic Commutator,
+the Titanic Historical Society’s journal, The Titanic

-Vol. 44, No. 225, 2019.
+Commutator, Vol. 44, No. 225, 2019.

 • Book Review